PLOS/allofplos/README.rst

 This should install *allofplos* and requirements.
 At this stage you are ready to go.

-If you want to manually install from source (for example for development purposes), first clone the proyect repository:
+If you want to manually install from source (for example for development purposes), first clone the project repository:

 ``(allofplos)$ git clone git@github.com:PLOS/allofplos.git``